sorbrex/sorbrex/README.md

 ### 🧑‍💻 About Me :

-- 🔭  I’m currently working as a Backend and iOS Developer and on [Money Keeper](https://github.com/sorbrex/MoneyKeeper) as Side Project
+- 🔭  I’m currently working as a Lead Frontend Developer

 - 👀  Exploring new Languages and new Technologies